Pedro Durruti: Falangist activism

 After leaving the National Confederation of Labour (CNT), he moved to join the Falange Española de las JONS.
 Using his name to reaffirm his revolutionary credentials, he gained the trust of some of the Falangist leadership, although others distrusted him for the same reason.
 On 5 February 1936, he was accepted into the Falange, with the personal endorsement of its leader Primo de Rivera.
 On 1 April 1936, he received his membership card, numbered 1,501.
 His sister Rosa personally embroidered the yoke and arrows onto his blue Falange uniform.
 His conversion to Falangism was quickly reported in the anarchist newspaper Claridad, which warned its readers that "although he calls himself an anarchist, he is not one".
 Other anarchists speculated that he had join the Falange to save his own life, as others had in other cases, and referred to him as a "Failangist" (Failangista; a portmanteau of FAI and Falangist).

 He believed that by joining he would infuse the Falangist movement with revolutionary working-class energy.
 He also hoped that, through his own example, he could encourage the merger of the two organisations.
 He acted as an intermediary between his brother and Primo de Rivera, attempting to arrange a meeting between the two, but his brother adamantly rebuffed him.
 According to his nephew, Manuel Durruti Cubría, Buenaventura told Pedro: "You'll see what payment the fascists will give you."

 At the outbreak of the Spanish Civil War, Durruti was caught in the Republican zone.
 He was arrested for his Falangist activism, and imprisoned in the Cárcel Modelo in Madrid, where he again met Primo de Rivera.
 His mother, Anastasia Dumange, used her name to appeal for clemency for her son.
 He was subsequently bailed out by Pestaña, who personally appealed to President Manuel Azaña.
 With the aid of Pilar Primo de Rivera, the leader of the Falange's Sección Femenina, he was able to escape the Spanish capital into the Nationalist zone.
 In September 1936, he returned to the Leonese country and took refuge with his family.
-There he was readmitted into Central Obrera Nacional-Sindicalista (CONS).
+There he was readmitted into the Central Obrera Nacional-Sindicalista (CONS).
 He briefly worked as a stoker at a locomotive reserve in Busdongo de Arbas, before finally returning to his home city.
 On 20 November 1936, his brother Buenaventura was killed in action during the siege of Madrid.
 Pedro Durruti was the one to inform his family of his brother's death.